 - 1. On a Windows system, click the Start menu, and then click Programs.
 If using Windows 10, click All Apps. - 2.
-Select iWay Software (or Information Builders, if you have a WebFOCUS server installation), then the server type, and click Web Console.
+Select Information Builders (oriWay Software), and click Web Console.

 If you are using an operating system other than Windows, enter http://ipaddress:port where: